 Ruth joined CCSA’s board in 2010 and is currently an Early Childhood Education consultant, with over 30 years experiences in delivering and leading services for children and families.
 Ruth has a strong commitment to community based services, and experience in state government in leading state-wide programs and in children’s services policy.
 Ruth has a special interest in the area of education, training ad professional development of staff.

-Neville has served on CCSA’s Board for more than 20 years and is currently the Director of the Dorothy Waide Centre for Early Learning.
+Neville has served on CCSA’s Board for more than 20 years.
 Neville’s main areas of interest for children’s services are management, curriculum and high quality care and education.
 He sees his role on the Board as striving to achieve better outcomes for members and he hopes to see children’s services being able to be the best that they can for all children.

 Jan joined CCSA’s Board in 2006 and is currently the CEO of Illawarra Area Child Care Ltd (IACC) and Early Childhood Training And Resource Centre (ECTARC).
 Jan has a keen interest in all aspects of children’s services management.
 She has worked for community-owned management organisations for more than 20 years, and has also served on a local Family Day Care Board.

 Anne joined CCSA’s Board in 2009 and is currently the manager of Community Early-Years Childcare.
 Anne brings her extensive experience of business practices, service management, and various executive roles in community management to the CCSA Board.
 She sees CCSA’s role as crucial in supporting services in negotiating the challenges of operating an early childhood business or community organisation.